 Krimpen aan den IJssel*

 - * These shareholders also have cumulative preference shares

 Internal audit function

-Each year, IA draws up an annual audit plan that is based on a risk analysis and interviews with senior management as well as the Board of Management.
+Each year, an annual audit plan is drawn up that is based on a risk analysis and interviews with senior management as well as the Board of Management.
 It also incorporates the input of the Audit Committee and the external auditor.
 Internal Audit submits the annual audit plan for approval to the Board of Management and then to the Supervisory Board.

 The external auditor

 The General Meeting of Shareholders appoints the external auditor, who is nominated by the Supervisory Board.
-Deloitte Accountants B.V. is the external auditor of Stedin Group.
-The external auditor attends all meetings of the Audit Committee.
-The external auditor in any case attends the part of the meetings of the Supervisory Board in which the report of the external auditor on the audit of the financial statements is discussed and a resolution concerning the approval of the financial statements is adopted.
+The external auditor for Stedin Group is Deloitte Accountants B.V. and attends all the meetings of the Audit Committee.
+Additionally, the external auditor in any case attends the part of the meetings of the Supervisory Board in which the audit report on the audit of the financial statements is discussed and in which the Supervisory Board decides about approval of the annual report.
 The external auditor also attends the General Meeting of Shareholders in which the financial statements are adopted.
-The General Meeting of Shareholders can then take the opportunity to question the auditor about their report on the true and fair view provided by the financial statements.
+The General Meeting of Shareholders is then able to take the opportunity to question the auditor about the report on the true and fair view provided by the financial statements.